-how can i lose weight without medication?
+how can i lose weight without GLP-1 medication?

-our bodies are always in a state of flux so the idea that eating in a 3500 weekly calorie deficit (since 1 lb of fat is roughly equal to 3500 calories) will help you lose 1lb of fat per week is not as simple as it sounds.
+our bodies are always in a state of flux so this idea of simply eating in a deficit to achieve weight loss —fat specifically— is not as simple as it sounds.

 this general calculation of fat to calories is only credible in a vacuum — which is not reflective of normal life. you’ll have days where you drink a ton of water and days where you don’t, that influences this number. there will be days you sleep more than others, that influences this number. you’ll have days where you eat more salt than others, that influences this number. you get the point. this is a good start but should not be your single focus when looking to achieve healthy sustainable weight loss.